-Written comments: Feedback summaries for each phase of the project (1-5) are available on the project web site.
-Following release of the Public Review Draft on March 8, 2023, the official written public comment period for Planning Board began.
-The comment period ended on March 28, 2023.
-The written comments received during this period are captured in the phase 5 feedback summary, attached to this document.
-Only six written email comments were received: a letter of support from the Baker Historic Neighborhood Association, BRUN, and three members of the public and one letter from WPENA.
+Written comments: Feedback summaries for each phase of the project (1-6) are available on the project web site.
+Following release of the Public Review Draft on March 8, 2023, the official written public comment period for Planning Board began and then ended on March 28, 2023.
+The written comments received during this period are captured in the phase 5 feedback summary.
+Phase 6 feedback summary captures all comments received since the Planning Board hearing and is attached in this package.
+Only six written email comments were received outside of the ADUs in Denver web comment forms: a letter of support from the Baker Historic Neighborhood Association, BRUN, and three members of the public and one letter from WPENA.
 Staff has responded to a concern in the BHNA letter and has removed exterior stairs as an allowed encroachment into the rear setback, in order to not incentivize exterior stairs for ADUs.
 Staff has also added height restrictions on the Second Story deck allowance, to prohibit the use Rooftop Decks above a second floor.